TL;DR

 Structurally not fixable (reply templates only):

-- “Add streaks-only mode without the off-ramp” (5 reviews) — explicitly out of scope; ADHD avoidance is the wedge.
+- “Add a streaks-only mode with no off-ramp” (5 reviews) — explicitly out of scope; the off-ramp is the product wedge.

 Suggested App Store reply for cluster 1:

-“Thanks for flagging this — the crash after the v1.4.0 streak-freeze update is a regression and a hotfix is in App Review now.
-If you can email us at […] we’ll restore your streak history. — Team”
+“Thanks for flagging this.
+The crash after the v1.4.0 streak-freeze update is a regression, and a hotfix is in App Review now.
+We can restore your streak history — reach us through Settings → Help and we’ll sort it out. — Team”

-- AI sorts only by count → require “rank by likely rating impact: count × severity, where a crash beats a feature request.”
+- Sorts only by count → require “rank by likely rating impact = count × severity, where a crash beats a feature request.”

-- Clusters too coarse → ask for “minimum 5 clusters; merge only if quotes overlap by >70%.”
+- Clusters too coarse → “give me at least 5 clusters; merge two only if their quotes overlap by more than 70%.”

-- AI doesn’t correlate releases → add “for each cluster, check if it started within 2 weeks of a release I listed.”
+- Ignores releases → “for each cluster, check whether it started within 2 weeks of a release I listed.”

-- AI suggests cosmetic fixes → strict rule: “do NOT suggest UI rewrites that won’t move rating.
-Cosmetic fixes go in
+- Suggests cosmetic fixes → “do NOT recommend UI rewrites that won’t move the rating; cosmetic fixes go in the

 Common mistakes